jazzoLOG: Phil Mattson Brings Us Jazz Choirs

 Lyrics by Rilke.
 Now look, I thought all of this appeared possibly too strange to be successful in any way.
 I'd never heard of Lepley, nor of Amy London.
 The New York Voices can be a mixed bag, and I had little experience with EarthBeat!
 So it came down to whether Meryl Streep would lend her talents to anything less than at least interesting.
 I plunked down the few bucks and risked it.

 I'm here to tell you the entire hour is positively sublime.
 I don't know what all the poetry means, but Lepley manages to follow every clue to score just the notes and chords that send your imagination to the right places.
 The intonation of absolutely everybody is so spot-on as to be heavenly inspired.
 And these songs are all over the place!
 But at the same time, they're catchy.
 My wife, without the poems in front of her, even found herself singing along with one.
-The CD still can be found at Amazon and other outlets, and is shown as number 8 among the recordings at their site.
+The CD still can be found at Amazon and other outlets, and is shown as number 8 among the recordings at NY Voice's site.
 Some excerpts of their work also can be heard there; I recommend number 5 which is called Open Invitation.

 12 Apr 2007 @ 17:16 by David Scott @192.136.22.4 : More Phil Alumni